Juan-Hilario/MSU-Tutoring-Portal/README.md

 - Report infomation like how many students have taken advantage of TA tutoring, which course have the most tutor attendance, how often a TA is present for a session scheduled, etc for statistical analysis
 - Informs students on tutoring session information
 - Informs TAs on how many student plan to go to tutoring sessions
-- Have Facial recognition login for TAs.
+- Have Facial recognition clock in for TAs.

 ## Development Plan
 ### Overview